rtlabs-com/p-net/doc/additional_linux_details.rst

 SNMP (Conformance class B)
 --------------------------
 Conformance class B requires SNMP support.
+Linux uses net-snmp as agent, see http://www.net-snmp.org/.
 P-Net for Linux implements a Net-SNMP subagent that handles the Profinet mandatory MIB:s.
 Also see :ref:`network-topology-detection` for information regarding SNMP.

-Enable SNMP by setting PNET_OPTION_SMP to ON.
+Enable SNMP by setting ``PNET_OPTION_SNMP`` to ``ON``.
 Net-SNMP also needs to be installed.
 On Ubuntu you can install the required packages using::

   sudo apt install -y snmpd libsnmp-dev